 The Fair Debt Collection Practices Act guarantees the rights of consumers and limits what collection agencies can and cannot do when collecting on a debt.
 Unfortunately, collection agencies such as AFNI Collections often ignore the statutes outlined in the FDCPA http://aaacreditguide.com/fair-debt-collection-practices-act/.

-– Use abusive or threatening language.
+- Use abusive or threatening language.
 If AFNI, Inc.’s representatives use abusive language over the phone, they are in violation of the FDCPA.
+For instance, they may not use obscene or profane language, threaten you with violence, or even threaten to take any legal action that they don’t actually intend to take.

 Remember that any violations of the FDCPA should be reported to the FTC.
 Or you can file your complaint over the phone by calling 877-FTC-HELP.
+It’s also worth contacting your state attorney general’s office, particularly if AFNI is in violation of a state law regarding the statute of limitations.

 AFNI Collections Verizon Wireless scam